-- 1. An order be made under section 2.2(1)(c) of the Local Government Act 1995 to change the ward boundaries of the City of Mandurah as detailed in Attachment 2.4. - 2.
-An order be made under section 2.18(3) of the Local Government Act 1995 to decrease the number of councillors for the City of Mandurah from twelve (12) to eight (8) to take effect over a transition period of two Local Government Elections as set out below: - a.
+- (8) to take effect over a transition period of two Local Government Elections as set out below: from the 2025 Ordinary Election.
+As a consequence, under schedule 4.2 of the Act, at the 2023 Ordinary Election, one (1) office for the North Ward and one (1) office for the Coastal Ward is for a term of two years. - a.
 At the 2023 Local Government Election decrease the number of councillors for the City of Mandurah from twelve (12) to ten (10), reducing the North Ward and Coastal Ward to a total of two councillors per Ward between 2023-2025, and only one (1) office for the North Ward and one (1) office for the Coastal Ward at the 2023 Local Government Election is vacant. - b.
 At the 2025 Local Government Election reduce the East Ward and Town Ward to a total of two councillors and only one (1) office for the East Ward and one (1) office for the Town Ward at the 2025 Local Government Election is vacant. - 3.
 Requests the Chief Executive Officer to forward this resolution, the City of Mandurah Final Report as detailed in Attachment 2.4, Attachments 2.1 and 2.2 to the Local Government Advisory Board for its consideration.

-\ABSOLUTE MAJORITY REQUIRED\
+^{}ABSOLUTE MAJORITY REQUIRED